boolean-uk/developer-environment-setup-csharp/README.md

 ### Other Project Types
 ![](./images/dotnet_new_list.JPG)
 The command **dotnet new list** will show all templates that you can scaffold with the dotnet command.
 If you have wpf in your list, try **dotnet new wpf** for a windows application!
-Install more templates from the link: https://learn.microsoft.com/en-us/dotnet/core/install/templates?pivots=os-windows
+Install more templates from the link (windows): https://learn.microsoft.com/en-us/dotnet/core/install/templates?pivots=os-windows